Formation of multiple flocks in a simple nonlocal aggregation model: Introduction

-We prove Theorem \ref{thm:inf is many balls} by first truncating the kernel $K,$ which allows us to use the existence Theorem for kernels with no decay.
-A minimizing sequence is then obtained by sending the pieces of the minimizer for the truncated problem infinitely far away from each other.
+Then to prove Theorem \ref{thm:inf is many balls}, we obtain a minimizing sequence by truncating the kernel and then sending the pieces of the minimizer for the truncated problem infinitely far away from each other.
 In \ref{section:gen min} we analyze this using the notion of generalized minimizers.